ibm-cloud-docs/ContinuousDelivery/devsecops-image-signing.md

   libgcrypt 1.9.3
   Copyright (C) 2021 Free Software Foundation, Inc.
   ```
+  * For versions of gpg lower than 2.3.1, it may not be possible to use the `--passphrase=''` option.
+In this case, the  password can be omitted in the following dialog by hitting enter when prompted.

 ### Windows
  * Download and install [GitBash](https://gitforwindows.org/){: external} (required for `base64` encoding)